unconed/MathBox.js/README.md

 })
 ```

-Setup
+Configuration
 ----------

 All mathbox arguments are optional.
-The following options are available for setup in addition to the normal tQuery world options:
+The following options are available for configuration in addition to the normal tQuery world options:

 ```javascript
 {